Tsathyapriya80/fwfps-field-work-planning-system/FWFPS_TECHNICAL_DOCUMENTATION.md

 ## 📋 Executive Summary

 The FWFPS application is a comprehensive full-stack web solution designed for field workforce planning and operations management.
-This proof-of-concept demonstrates a modern architecture using Angular frontend with Node.js/Express backend and SQLite database persistence.
+This proof-of-concept demonstrates a modern architecture using Angular frontend with Python Flask backend and SQLite database persistence.

 **Architecture Overview:** Single Page Application (SPA) with RESTful API backend
 **Development Status:** Proof of Concept - Production Ready
-**Last Updated:** August 29, 2025
+**Last Updated:** September 2, 2025

 ---